 What are the benefits of mindfulness exercises?
 Practicing mindfulness exercises can have many possible benefits, including:

-This picture was taken from the window of my new office.
-I was filled with what I call "Life Energy" that morning, and woke up before dawn, to go over to my new space and get some painting done.
-We were opening in three weeks.
+We are opening in three weeks.
 There was a lot of change on the way, which always gives me "Life Energy".
 Some might call this anxiety, although I take that feeling and shift it into the framework "time is changing".
 Energy is needed, call the reinforcements!
 Things are shifting in the air, you can see it in the sky in this picture.
 It is magically beautiful with sparkles of hope.
 It is not scary, like some view change.
 It is perfectly beautiful and peaceful...

 When we go with change, with grace, with faith, shift from anxiety into "Life Energy" we find peace and abundance.
 When we take time to stop and notice each day, we will find calm in the storm.